-Following United Nations General Assembly Resolutions 61/75 of 6 December 2006 and 62/43 of 5 December 2007 on “Transparency and Confidence-Building Measures (TCBMs) in Outer Space Activities”, and in response to the request by the UN Secretary General to UN members for "concrete proposals" for TCBMs, the European Union (EU) introduced its proposal for an International Code of Conduct for Outer Space activities and launched consultations to promote the development of a preliminary draft, which was released in December 2008.
+Following UN General Assembly Resolutions 61/75 (2006), and 62/43 (2007) on ‘Transparency and Confidence-Building Measures (TCBMs) in Outer Space Activities’, and in response to a request by the UN Secretary General to UN members for "concrete proposals" for TCBMs, the EU prepared a proposal for an International Code of Conduct for Outer Space activities.
+The EU also launched consultations to promote the development of a preliminary draft, released in December 2008.

-By introducing the draft Code of Conduct, the EU supports the notion that voluntary "rules of the road", grounded in best practices among space actors, offer a pragmatic approach to achieving, and strengthening, adherence to norms of behaviour in space.
-The Code of Conduct aims at enhancing safety, security, and sustainability in space by emphasizing that space activities should involve a high degree of care, due diligence, and transparency, with the aim of building confidence among space actors worldwide.
+By promoting the draft Code of Conduct, the EU supports the notion that voluntary ‘rules of the road’, grounded in best practices among space actors, offer a pragmatic approach to achieving, and strengthening, adherence to norms of behaviour in space.
+The Code of Conduct aims at enhancing safety, security and sustainability in space by emphasising that space activities should involve a high degree of care, due diligence and transparency, with the aim of building confidence among space actors worldwide.

-In the context of the EU-funded project entitled "Facilitating the Process for the Development of an International Code of Conduct for Outer Space Activities", which supports the diplomatic process, the UN Institute for Disarmament Research (UNIDIR) aims at facilitating information dissemination and exchange of views on the concept of the Code of Conduct.
-To date, UNIDIR organized four regional seminars (in Malaysia, Ethiopia, Mexico, and Kazakhstan) and helped the EEAS with the preparation of the Open-ended Consultations.
+In the context of the EU-funded project ‘Facilitating the Process for the Development of an International Code of Conduct for Outer Space Activities’, which supports the diplomatic process, the UN Institute for Disarmament Research (UNIDIR) has facilitated information dissemination and exchange of views on the concept of the Code of Conduct.
+The UNIDIR has organised regional seminars (for example in Malaysia, Ethiopia, Mexico, and Kazakhstan) and helped the EEAS with the preparation of the Open-ended Consultations.